 - A well-maintained workplace ensures safety

 - Improves the visual aspect of the office

 Implementing 5S is a piece of cake if you have a vibrant team that works towards attaining a single goal.
 If you spend some time with your team and prepare an action plan, it will certainly be a simple yet effective tool to organize the workplace in a perfect way.

 Developing an action plan

 Before implementing 5S at the workplace, the management has to ensure that the employees are aware of the benefits and needs of the new methodology.
 The time and financial investment will be futile if they are not willing to cooperate.
 It is essential to communicate its benefits to even the bottom line to ensure there are no challenges in implementation.
 Once the employees are on the same page, make an action plan to implement it.

-Sort or the red tag activity aims at differentiating between the necessary and unnecessary items at the workplace.
-Add red tags on the items that have to be removed.
-Items which have no definite purpose, are unsafe or are not needed must be given red tags.
-Dispose all tagged items to the pre-decided area.
+Sort or red tag activity aims at differentiating between the necessary and unnecessary items at the workplace.
+Add red tags to the items that you need to remove.
+Also, we must provide red tags for unsafe or with no definite purpose type of items.
+Dispose all tagged items to the pre-decided area accordingly.

 Set in order